SAP/fundamental-styles/docs/pages/components/tree.md

 Unlike tree tables, trees are used for rather basic data.

 ### Use the tree if:
-- You need to display the key identifier of hierarchically structured items
+- You need to display the key identifier of items structured in a hierarchy
-- Selecting one or more items out of a set of hierarchically structured items is a main use case.
+- Selecting one or more items out of a set of hierarchically structured items is a main use case
-- The hierarchy has a restricted number of levels (up to about 12, depending on the content) and items (around 200).
+- The hierarchy has a restricted number of levels (up to about 12, depending on the content) and items (around 200)
-- You want to have only one implementation for all devices.
+- You want to have only one implementation for all devices

 ### Do not use the tree if: